sletz/pd-faustgen/README.md

 cmake --build .
 ~~~

 This should work on Linux and Mac, where you can also just run `make` instead of `cmake --build`.
-In principle, on Windows you can do the same using MSVC, but you'll most likely have to fiddle with the cmake options (have a look at the build script in the included AppVeyour configuration to figure out the details).
+In principle, on Windows you can do the same using MSVC, but you'll most likely have to fiddle with the cmake options (see the build script in the included AppVeyour configuration for details).
 MSYS/MSYS2 doesn't work at present.

 The above will compile the included Faust source and use that to build the external.
 This may take a while.
 To use an installed Faust library, you can run cmake as follows: